Accommodation: 211 flats

 About Ada Court

-Ada Court sheltered scheme provides 146 self-contained studio flats and 65 one bedroom flats for older people aged over 55.
+Built in 1969, Ada Court provides 146 studio flats and 65 one-bedroom flats for older people aged over 55.
 Four of the flats are adapted for disabled people.

-The scheme, which is on eight floors, was built in the 1969 and is situated on a pleasant road in the sought-after area of Maida Vale.
+The scheme is situated on a pleasant road in the sought-after area of Maida Vale.
 New residents come to us as referrals from Camden Council.
-Residents particularly value the attractive location.

 The facilities we provide

 Residents live independently in their own flats and can ask for support from the Service Officer if they need it.
-There is also an emergency call system to all flats.
+There is also lifts and an emergency call system to all flats.

 The scheme’s communal facilities include: